 Abako Village Snapshot

-Abako Village have 216 individuals in the program.
-They have been part of the project for the last 4 years, and have seen a 66% increase in wellbeing since beginning their Cents for Seeds journey.
-Women experienced the following…
+Abako Village has 216 individuals in Cents for Seeds.
+They have been part of the project for over 4 years, and have seen a 66% increase in wellbeing since beginning their journey.

 +107% increase in a peaceful home environment

 +71% increase in mental wellness – a reduction in feeling afraid